tytzM17/Lokian.eth/README.md

+#Cryptomons: A DApp Collectible Card Game with a React Front-end.

+This project was developed as a module coursework.

+**Imperial College London:** MSc in Computing course **Module:** Deep Learning

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Steps for deployment and use of our Cryptomons App.
+**Steps for deployment and use of our Cryptomons DApp**

--First deploy our smart contract found in src/cryptomons.sol.
+- Firstly, deploy our smart contract found in src/cryptomons.sol.
+We tested this localy on a private blockchain using [Ganache](https://www.trufflesuite.com/ganache)

--In the main file of our user interface src/App.js specify the address where you deployed the contract in the constant CONTRACT_ADDRESS.
+- In the main file of our user interface src/App.js specify the address where you deployed the contract in the constant CONTRACT_ADDRESS.
+- Install the [metamask](https://metamask.io/) extension on your browser to handle your provate blockchain account. the project has been tested with the Chrome and Mozilla browsers.

--In the project directory run:
+- In the project directory run:

 ### `npm install`